|ABO blood groups||

 |Molecule, Monosaccharides, Protein|

-Map of informative subsets of single nucleotide polymorphisms (SNPs) used to identify blocks of genetic variation existing along human chromosomes.
+A map of informative subsets of single nucleotide polymorphisms (SNPs) found along a stretch of a chromosome used to identify blocks of genetic variation existing along human chromosomes.

 |Chromosome, Single Nucleotide Polymorphism (SNP)|